EOPF-Explorer/data-model-pipeline/docs/10-roadmap-ovh.md

 - Increase throughput by fan-out per *group/band/tile*.
 Use a DAG with parallel steps.
 - Control parallelism at **workflow** and **controller** levels; set resources per template (CPU/memory).

+See also: docs/11-alignment-sentinel-zarr.md for cross-repo alignment steps with sentinel-zarr-explorer-coordination.

 ## Images
 - Push to an OVH-accessible registry (Harbor/CR/Hub).
 Add `imagePullSecrets` when needed.